 Kombucha is always somewhat acidic (that's one of the ways that you know it's brewing – the tea changes from sweet to tart).
 The final flavor varies greatly with the age of the brew, the tea you start with, and whether or not you add additional flavorings.
 Leave your brew too long and it'll taste more like vinegar.

 I like to use loose leaf organic tea.
-The flavor is better, you know you’re getting good quality and you’re not paying for extra packaging.
-I keep one batch of Orange Pekoe (which is a black tea) and one batch of Almond Blossom Oolong tea going all the time now.
-The black tea kombucha has a stronger flavor and has been used traditionally for brewing kombucha.
+The flavor is better, you know you're getting good quality and you're not paying for extra packaging.
+I keep one batch of Orange Pekoe (which is a black tea) and one batch of almond blossom oolong tea going all the time now.
+Black tea kombucha has a stronger flavor and is the traditional choice for brewing kombucha.
 The oolong is more mellow and fruity without adding any fruit juice for flavoring.
 I often drink the almond Blossom Oolong “as is”, without additional flavorings, and add my flavors only to the black tea brew.
-Over the years I’ve come up with flavor blends from Pumpkin Spice to Pina Colada – the only limit is your imagination.
-Just don’t brew your kombucha with flavored teas that contain oils, like Earl Grey.
+Over the years I've come up with flavor blends from Pumpkin Spice to Pina Colada – the only limit is your imagination.
+Just don't brew your kombucha with flavored teas that contain oils, like Earl Grey.
 These can kill your SCOBY over time.